conventional-changelog/conventional-changelog/CONVENTIONS.md

 `pen.draw('red')`
 ```

-Any line of the commit message cannot be longer 100 characters!
+Any line of the commit message should not be longer 100 characters.
 This allows the message to be easier
 to read on github as well as in various git tools.

 ### Type
-Is recommended to be one of these.
+Is recommended to be one of the below items.
 Only **feat** and **fix** show up in the changelog, in addition to breaking changes (see breaking changes section at bottom).

 * **feat**: A new feature
 * **fix**: A bug fix